rki-mf1/breakfast/README.md

 # BREAKFAST - FAST outBREAK detection and sequence clustering

-`BREAKFAST` is a simple and fast script developed for clustering SARS-CoV-2 genomes using precalculated sequence features (e.g. nucleotide substitutions) from [covSonar](https://gitlab.com/s.fuchs/covsonar).
+`BREAKFAST` is a simple and fast script developed for clustering SARS-CoV-2 genomes using precalculated sequence features (e.g. nucleotide substitutions) from [covSonar](https://gitlab.com/s.fuchs/covsonar) or [Nextclade](https://clades.nextstrain.org/).

 **This project is under development and in experimental stage**